Start your day right with random acts of kindness to brighten anyone’s mood. Here are 35 ideas to make family, friends and strangers happy.

 - Leave a chocolate bar on a coworker’s desk if she’s going through difficult times.
 A co-worker of mine appreciated this simple gesture after she confided some challenges with her kids (don’t we all have those!).

-- Fill your coworker’s cubicle with several balloons on his birthday.
+- Fill your coworker’s office space with several balloons on his birthday.
 Then send an email to everyone to get a free balloon (and wish the celebrant a happy birthday).
-A co-worker did this for his colleague, and I loved the idea!
-His cubicle looked amazing with all the balloons.
-The balloons also drew to his area and showered him with plenty of birthday greetings.
+A co-worker did this for his colleague, and his cubicle looked amazing with all the balloons.
+The balloons also drew people to his area who then showered him with plenty of birthday greetings.

 Kindness to your community